liamross/dara/README.md

 # Dara language

-This is a purely for-fun dynamically-typed language that is a WORK IN PROGRESS.
+This is a purely for-fun dynamically-typed language that is a 🚧WORK IN PROGRESS 🚧.

 I'm using it to learn how to write interpreters + compilers for fun.
 It will use elements from both Lox (from the book